seq-code/documentation/guide/dictionary.md

 automatically copy the grammar string into the corresponding field.

 Next to each particle in the list, you will also see in parenthesis a
-<i class="fas fa-search"> </i> link indicatig the corresponding entry in the
+<i class="far fa-bookmark"> </i> link indicating the corresponding entry in the
 dictionary.
 Clicking this word will update the next section with the definition of the appropriate term.
+The grammatical analyses corresponding to the active definition below are indicated with a bold <i class="fas fa-bookmark"> </i>
+link.

 ## Definition